-25. Religion Isn’t a Priority for Many
+25. Religion isn’t a priority for many

 The French aren’t a particularly religious bunch.

-26. Catholicism Is Popular
+26. Catholicism is popular

 No, religion isn’t a big deal in France.
-But of the religions, Catholicism is the most common.
+But where it is prevalent, Catholicism is the most common.

 Although the French aren’t into religion, they do appreciate art.